 Therapy dogs need to be certified from and registered in a reputable national organization such as Alliance Therapy Dogs, Pet Partners, Therapy Dogs International, and others.

+Even though emotional support animals do not require any special training, they serve a valid purpose for their handlers.
 Emotional support animals offer relief to people in anxiety-provoking situations, help alleviate the symptoms of depression, bring comfort to those who are grieving, and offer companionship to people who are feeling lonely.

 People with emotional support animals have specific protection and rights under the Americans with Disabilities Act and the Air Carrier Access Act.
 Having an ESA means that you are, for instance, allowed to live with your animal in a building that has a “no pets permitted” policy, so you don’t have to disclose your emotional support animal.